inspire-eu-validation/download-service/A.05.IR221.TGR5.feedTitle.md

 # Provide a title element

+**Purpose**:

-**Purpose**: the "title" element of an Atom Download Service feed shall be populated with a human readable title for the feed
+The "title" element of an Atom Download Service feed shall be populated with a human readable title for the feed

 **Test method**